FEDERAL COURTS OF APPEALS

 State v.
-Barton, 2008 WL 2331366 and 2007 WL 731409 (Defendant challenged conviction on various grounds, including whether trial counsel had been ineffective for neglecting to address fact that one of State’s principal witness’s testimony may have been influenced by investigative hypnosis.
-Witness had testified that his half-brother had told him that defendant, a Springboro Police lieutenant, had solicited him to stage a robbery at defendant’s home to scare defendant’s wife into moving into the city so defendant would be eligible for position of chief of police).
+Barton, 2008 WL 2331366 and 2007 WL 731409 (Defendant challenged the conviction on various grounds, including whether trial counsel had been ineffective for neglecting to address fact that one of State’s principal witness’s testimony may have been influenced by investigative hypnosis.
+Witness had testified that his half-brother had told him that defendant, a Springboro Police lieutenant, had solicited him to stage a robbery at defendant’s home to scare defendant’s wife into moving into the city so defendant would be eligible for the position of chief of police).

 State v.
 Fernbach, 2008 WL 4766831 (Defendant appealed a decision of the trial court resentencing him after his sentence was reversed and the case remanded forresentencing Defendant broke his girlfriend’s jaw while their child was present.).

 State v.
 Stacy, 2007 WL 4376222 (Defendant appealed his conviction for felony murder of nine month old infant.).

 State v.
 Kraus, 2007 WL 3348426 (Defendant appealed his conviction for felonious assault and domestic violence.
 Victim had signed a statement alleging that defendant had committed the offenses with which he had been charged, but recanted those statements at trial.).